NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Editor support

 When starting hitting {enter} inside a doc-block the new line, should be automatically prefixed with `##` or `#|` accordingly.
-This is done in rust similarily.
+This is done in rust similarly.
 Nix already offers a bunch of LSP's e.g. [nil](https://github.com/oxalica/nil), [rnix-lsp](https://github.com/nix-community/rnix-lsp) are the most common ones.
 Those LSP's should implement the simple "line continuation" feature.
-(I dont know the exact name here)
+(I don't know the exact name here)

 ## Nixodc